cdjidjev/cdjidjev.github.io/index.md

 [Real-Time Twitter Opinion Analysis](/twitsent)

-This project developes a real-time machine learning system for sentiment and emotion analysis of Twitter data streams, employing extensive data preprocessing, machine learning model training, and natural language processing.
+This project develops a real-time machine learning system for sentiment and emotion analysis of Twitter data streams, employing extensive data preprocessing, machine learning model training, and natural language processing.
 It centers on real-time tracking of sentiment and emotion in tweets, employing visualization methods to gain insights into evolving public opinions on Twitter topics.

 ---
 [Bully Blocker](/sample_presentation.pdf)